7 Best Home Warranty Companies in Arizona 2025

 Liberty Home Guard has three pricing tiers that allow homeowners to choose coverage for appliances, systems, or both.

 • Appliance Guard.
-The Appliance Guard coverage option includes coverage for most appliances, including your refrigerator, stove, oven, washer/dryer, dishwasher, garbage disposal, garage door opener, and ceiling/exhaust fans.
+The Appliance Guard coverage option covers most appliances, including your refrigerator, stove, oven, washer/dryer, dishwasher, garbage disposal, garage door opener, and ceiling/exhaust fans.

 • Systems Guard.
 Systems Guard coverage protects your heating, air conditioning, ductwork, plumbing, water heater, and electrical systems.

 • Total Home Guard.
-Total Home Guard coverage combines the coverage from Appliance Guard and Systems Guard to offer complete protection.
+Total Home Guard coverage combines Appliance and Systems Guard coverage to offer complete protection.

-In addition to these tiers, Liberty Home Guard offers a huge array of add-ons if you want to cover your pool, spa, sump pump, generator, water filtration system, and much more.
+In addition to these tiers, Liberty Home Guard offers many add-ons to cover your pool, spa, sump pump, generator, water filtration system, and much more.

 What Are Liberty Home Guard’s Prices?

-Liberty Home Guard offers pricing that they say can be as low as $1 per day, but on average, their prices are in line with the industry, with most policies coming in between $50 and $75 per month based on your coverage level.
+Liberty Home Guard offers pricing that they say can be as low as $1 per day, but on average, their prices align with the industry, with most policies coming in between $50 and $75 per month based on your coverage level.

 Add-ons typically cost between $4 and $17, and the company charges a flat $90 service fee for each claim.